 Not all pets need year-round treatment

-We believe not all pets need year-round treatment.
-We're actively talking with clients about when flea, tick and worming treatments are actually necessary, as blanket monthly treatments aren’t always required.
+We talk actively with our clients about when flea, tick and worming treatments are actually necessary, as blanket monthly treatments aren’t always helpful.

 Steps to take if your pet has fleas

-Even if only one of your pets seems affected, it’s important to treat all the cats and dogs in your household.
-Fleas spread easily between animals.
-Use a vet-recommended flea treatment that’s right for your pet’s species, weight and age — we’re happy to help if you’re not sure what to go for.
+It’s important to treat all the pets in your household as fleas spread easily between animals.
+Use a vet-recommended treatment that’s right for your pet’s species, weight and age.

 Wash your pet’s bedding and soft furnishings

-Vacuum carpets, rugs, floors, and upholstered furniture as well as any nooks your pet likes to curl up in daily for at least two weeks.
+Vacuum rugs, floors, upholstered furniture and any nooks your pet likes to curl up in daily for two weeks.
 Flea eggs, larvae, and pupae can hide in cracks and fibres.
 Empty the vacuum cleaner outside immediately after each use.

 Treat your home too

-Most fleas live in the environment, not on your pet — so treating your home with a household flea spray is an important step.
-Pay close attention to carpets, skirting boards, and underneath furniture.
-You can find suitable sprays at pet shops, online, or we can recommend one we trust.
-Always follow the instructions and make sure pets and kids stay out of the room until it’s fully dry.
+Most fleas live in the environment, not on your pet.
+Treat your home with a household flea spray, paying close attention to carpets, skirting boards, and under furniture.
+Pets and kids should steer clear until it’s fully dry.

 Keep up with regular prevention

-Once things are under control, the best way to stop fleas coming back is to stick to a regular flea treatment routine.
-Fleas have a long life cycle and can lie low for a while — so even when you think they’re gone, it’s worth staying one step ahead.
+The best way to stop fleas coming back is to stick to a regular flea treatment routine.
+Fleas have a long life cycle and can lie low for a while, so even when you think they’re gone, it’s worth staying one step ahead.

 What flea and worming treatments do you stock for cats?

-For flea treatment, we typically offer Bravecto Plus spot-on and Credelio chewable tablets (monthly).
-For worming, we usually have Droncit spot-on and Milpro tablets available.
+For flea treatment, we typically offer Bravecto Plus and Credelio chewable tablets (monthly).
+For worming, we usually have Droncit and Milpro tablets available.

 What flea and worming treatments do you stock for dogs?